aedilkha/python-port-scanner/reports/01-design-report.md

 - nothing → filtered

 It's faster and quieter than a connect scan because the connection is never finished — the service often doesn't even log it.
-The catch: crafting a raw SYN packet isn't something the OS does normally, so it needs **scapy** and **root**.
+Crafting a raw SYN packet isn't something the OS does normally, so it needs **scapy** and **root**.

 ### UDP scan